w3ctag/security-questionnaire/questionnaire.markdown

 >      Considerations" sections?
 > 17. Do features in your specification enable origins to downgrade default
 >      security protections?
+> 18. How does your feature handle non-"fully active" documents?
-> 18. What should this questionnaire have asked?
+> 19. What should this questionnaire have asked?